-This post was originally published on 26-November-2014 on Linkedin (click here).
-The evolution of financial payment systems has been a long but interesting journey characterised by sudden changes in underlying technology.
+Hybrid Mobile Financial: This post was originally published on November 26, 2014, on LinkedIn (click here).
+The evolution of financial payment systems has been a long but interesting journey characterized by sudden changes in the underlying technology.

-Financial payments and banking started in a very inefficient and traditional way which was slow but still acceptable to the customers due to the stage in the information age.
-Initially, almost all the fun and joy in terms one double zero percent in shape of activities in the financial services (Except Non-Banking Services) space was attributable to banks with all the revenue being collected by the same entities.
-With advancement in technology, organisations outside the banking industry diversified into financial services targeting margins in the space.
-These were organisations servicing millions of customers through broad distribution channels, be they mobile operators, retailers or on-line merchants.
+Financial payments and banking started in a very inefficient and traditional way, which was slow but still acceptable to the customers due to the stage of the information age.
+Initially, almost all the fun and joy in terms of one double zero percent in the shape of activities in the financial services (Except Non-Banking Services) space was attributable to banks, with all the revenue being collected by the same entities.

-The phrase mobile commerce was originally coined in 1997 to mean “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technology Singapore’s e-commerce market will hit US$2.99 billion while m-commerce will reach US$1.18 billion by end-2014, clocking an annual growth of 38 percent and 65 percent, respectively, between 2011 and 2014, according to the latest stats released by PayPal with the average consumer forking out US$1,861 a year on purchases.
+The phrase mobile commerce was originally coined in 1997 to mean “the delivery of electronic commerce capabilities directly into the consumer’s hand, anywhere, via wireless technology.
+Singapore’s e-commerce market will hit US$2.99 billion, while m-commerce will reach US$1.18 billion by the end of 2014, clocking an annual growth of 38 percent and 65 percent, respectively, between 2011 and 2014, according to the latest stats released by PayPal, with the average consumer forking out US$1,861 a year on purchases.
 By 2018.

 Due to the heavy involvement of regulators in this space, most mobile money services focused on the banked customers.
 Mobile money services in Kenya, Zimbabwe, Tanzania and many other African countries took a radical move and focused on the under banked segment of the market.
 Most of these operations were successful due to the extremely low banking penetration rate, flexible regulation, market need and low trust in banks.
 Today, mobile penetration has reached levels equal to or surpassing population levels of multiple countries across the globe.
 Financial services is a key need of any human being and it makes sense to enable multiple sets of financial tools and features on mobile phones.